learn-co-students/phrg-has-many-through-forms-rails-pca-000/README.md

 As you can see, it doesn't really matter how complex our associations are –– Active Record is really good at managing that complexity for us.
 We can always drop down a level of abstraction if needed to customize the way our application behaves.

 ## Does this need an update?

 Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-has-many-through-forms-rails/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-has-many-through-forms-rails/pulls).
 Provide a detailed description that explains the issue you have found or the change you are proposing.
 Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

-<p data-visibility='hidden'>PHRG Has Many Through Forms Rails</p>